rhel-labs/instruqt/satellite-advanced-topics/04-capsule/assignment.md

 dnf module enable satellite-capsule:el8 -y
 ```

+>[!WARNING]
-**Note:** Enabling the `satellite-capsule:el8` module will throw several warnings.
+>Enabling the `satellite-capsule:el8` module will throw several warnings.
 Ignore them since there are no installations of ruby or postgresql on this host.

 Install the capsule software
 ===